Googleyness in the google interview process is a part of the famous practice among industries in Silicon Valley called "culture fit".

 While most stories can be close to your life but it's those that are the most important will help you clear google interviews.

-To find those stories, frame every incident in your career in the STAR structure.
+To find those stories, frame every incident in your career in the STAR interview method.

 Step 3: Focus on being your authentic self